Treatment for Schizophrenia

 Social withdrawal

-The person retreats from the world, avoids the company of others, isolates himself losing social skills and not being able to survive on his own in his society.
+The person retreats from the world, avoids the company of others, and isolates himself, losing social skills and not being able to survive on his own in his society.
+Most people with schizophrenia do not have all these symptoms.
+These symptoms affect some individuals more severely than others.

 How does schizophrenia develop?

-Any human thought, perception, and reaction, including the appropriate evaluation of others’ behaviour and the ability to establish trusting contacts are the products of complex brain functions.
+Any human thought, perception, and reaction, including the appropriate evaluation of others’ behaviour and the ability to establish trusting contacts, are the products of complex brain functions.

 The undisturbed chemical balance of neurotransmitters in the brain ensures the proper processing of environmental stimuli and inner psychological thought circuits.
 This forms the basis of attention, organized thinking, and purposeful actions.